MattiSG/SemWiktionary/README.md

 This project being academic, some technical constraints were applied to it.

 1. Data source: [French Wiktionary](http://fr.wiktionary.org).
 Internationalization could be thought about, but is not currently aimed at.
-2. Technologies: access API in Java.
+2. Technologies: Java.
 [Graph database](http://en.wikipedia.org/wiki/Graph_database), preferably Neo4j.

 Equivalent projects and rationale
 ---------------------------------